Helping Kids and Families Be All They Can Be

 Introduced to Idaho in 2014 by United Way of Treasure Valley, this strategy is now being used at 35+ schools in Idaho.

 Students can face barriers outside the classroom that make it difficult for them to be successful inside the classroom.

 By finding the right partners to help address these barriers, children and families are supported both inside and outside the classroom.

 With resources like free preschool and afterschool programs, mentorship, flu shots, dental services, mental health services, community gardens, and adult education, the Community School Strategy is reimagining schools to be a place where the community unites to lift each other.,

 Because when a community takes care of its own, opportunity has a way of showing up in new places.

 United Way of Treasure Valley provides funding support to seven local Community Schools.
 We serve as the backbone for the statewide Idaho Coalition for Community Schools which helps all Idaho Community Schools and community partners collaborate and advocate for supportive policies.
 We host a monthly Learning Community for Community School practitioners to help deepen knowledge and best practices.
 And we provide basic needs resources to schools all across the Treasure Valley.

-Community School Coordinator Testimonial
+Community School Coordinator Testimonials